JohnFlyIII/AutoAfkSleep/README.md

 ## Tips

-- **Safety Feature**: The mod always starts DISABLED when you launch the game (prevents accidental disconnects if you load in at night)
 - Keep a bed within 2 blocks of your AFK spot
 - Choose a unique disconnect phrase to avoid accidental triggers
 - Test your custom commands before going AFK